 GROWTH

-The GROWTH function is used to predict exponential growth based on existing data points.
-It calculates the predicted exponential growth rate of a given set of known y-values (dependent variable) against a set of known x-values (independent variable).
-This function is commonly used in statistical analysis, forecasting, and trend analysis.
+The GROWTH function predicts exponential growth from existing data points.
+It calculates the predicted growth rate of known y-values against known x-values.
+This function is used in statistical analysis, forecasting, and trend analysis.

 Syntax 🔗